CiscoDevNet/awesome-webex/README.md

 ## Tools

-*Handy tools to browse or interact with the Cisco Spark REST API*
+*Handy tools to browse or interact with the Cisco Spark APIs*

+* [ciscospark-websocket-events](https://github.com/marchfederico/ciscospark-websocket-events) - An unsupported hack to get events thru Spark's native websocket (by marchfederico).
 * [interactive documentation](https://developer.ciscospark.com/quick-reference.html) - Toogle "Test mode" in the API documentation (by Spark for Developers).
 * [postman-ciscospark](https://github.com/CiscoDevNet/postman-ciscospark) - Scripted Postman collections to generate code and more (by ObjectIsAdvantag).
 * [sparkcli](https://github.com/tdeckers/sparkcli) - A command line interface (by tdeckers).